 Finally, unless that team is fully remote by design, for now, team leads will be office-based (as most of their team members will be, too), with the same components of PersonioFlex at play.

-If you’re designing roles to be remote or to have elements of remote work baked into them, how do you optimize your career paths to be successful for employees?
+If you’re designing roles to be remote or to have elements of remote work baked into them, how do you optimise your career paths to be successful for employees?

 Part of this is in the form of role design and helping people succeed, but also understanding that there may be new roles coming up or evolutions to existing roles like IT, office management (becoming workplace management, for instance), internal communications, events, etc.

-What you’ll want to do is review the existing roles within your organizations, the ones where you see or want to see evolution at play and start a plan to make that happen.
+What you’ll want to do is review the existing roles within your organisations, the ones where you see or want to see evolution at play and start a plan to make that happen.